Please wait while the search results are loading...

 What could be more appealing than generating electricity from sunshine?
 Ever since scientists at the famed Bell Laboratories first demonstrated a solar cell based on silicon in 1954, solar power has been seen as one of the most desirable, if technically challenging, means of creating electricity or heat.

 Texas is seeing remarkable growth in solar power generation, as well as other renewable energy sources.
 Between 2012 and 2022, the state saw approximately 44,000 megawatts of new renewable energy and storage capacity.
 BloombergNEF forecasts as much as 16,000 megawatts of additional solar power installations in Texas by 2026.
+However, the firm expected a decline in new annual solar installations due to the One Big Beautiful Bill Act.

 At one time, 40+ U.S. states offered a generous version of a credit system called net metering, which pays commercial and residential customers for unused renewable energy that consumers or businesses sell back to utilities.
 This is primarily for rooftop installations of solar panels, so the customer can be as small as a single-family home, or as large as a shopping mall.
 If the property owner doesn’t need all of the solar power that is being generated on-site at any time, then that excess power can be sold back to the electric grid or electric utility.
 This has historically been at very generous prices, so net metering has been one of the key drivers of new solar installations.